 Breadsall Hill Top Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.

-Gemma Fisher -SENDCo
+Mrs G Fisher -SENDCo

 The school has a duty of care and the right to take reasonable action to ensure the welfare and safety of its pupils.
 If the school has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the school will follow the Child Protection Procedures, including referals to Social Services for further investigation.
+For more information on school and Derby City procedures please see the flow chart at the bottom of the page.

 Female Genital Mutilation (FGM)